Understanding Cresthill Academy Tuition

 One detail that can catch parents by surprise is the annual tuition increase.
 Most child care centers adjust their rates each year to account for inflation, staff salary increases, and rising operational costs.
 This is a standard practice in the industry, but it’s important to plan for it.
 When you’re touring a center, make it a point to ask about their policy on rate increases.
 A typical increase might be between 3% and 5% annually.
 Knowing this ahead of time allows you to build a small buffer into your budget, so you aren’t caught off guard when the time comes.
 It’s a simple step that makes a big difference in your long-term financial planning.

-Key Questions to Ask About Pricing
+Important Questions to Ask About Tuition and Fees

 The monthly tuition is the biggest piece of the puzzle, but it’s rarely the only one.
 To understand the true cost of care, you need to ask about all the potential fees and what’s included in the price.
 When you tour one of our centers, we encourage you to ask these questions to get a complete picture.
 Does the tuition include meals, snacks, and drinks?
 What about diapers and wipes?
 Are there separate registration fees, annual supply fees, or activity fees?
 It’s also smart to ask about policies for late pick-ups, holidays, and sick days.
 Understanding these details upfront ensures there are no hidden surprises and helps you make a true apples-to-apples comparison between different centers.